paulscherrerinstitute/bsread_python/Readme.md

 # Overview
-This is a Python (3) package to deal with beam synchronous data.
+This is a Python (>=3.5) package to deal with beam synchronous data.
 It is based on the streaming library [mflow](https://github.com/datastreaming/mflow) and provides the required message handlers to it.

-The bsread command line tools are based on this package.
-If you are looking for those please consult the https://git.psi.ch/sf_daq/bsread_commandline documentation.
+__The bsread command line tools are based on this package.
+These commands are described in [ReadmeCLI.md](ReadmeCLI.md)__

-The format of the bsread stream is specified [here](https://docs.google.com/document/d/1BynCjz5Ax-onDW0y8PVQnYmSssb6fAyHkdDl1zh21yY/edit#heading=h.ugxijco36cap).
+The format of the bsread stream is specified [here](https://git.psi.ch/sf_daq/bsread_specification).

 ----